jincy-p-janardhanan/SPP-Pneumonia-Net/README.md

 (Refer notebook: [SPP_Pneumonia_Net.ipynb](https://github.com/jincy-p-janardhanan/SPP-Pneumonia-Net/blob/main/SPP_Pneumonia_Net.ipynb))

 # Optimization
 Adagrad optimizer was used to train the model using categorical cross entropy loss function.
-Again, hyperband optimization was used to choose the following parameters for the optimizer.
+Again, hyperband optimization was used to choose the following parameters for the optimizer:
  - Learning rate
  - Initial accumulator value
  - Epsilon